 One of the largest and most popular conventions is the Canton Fair, which is held twice a year.

 This convention covers nearly every industry and is divided into three categories.

-The first being electronics, machinery, building materials and chemical productions.
+The first is electronics, machinery, building materials, and chemical production.

-The second dealing with consumer goods, home decor and gifts.
+The second deals with consumer goods, home decor, and gifts.

-The third being textiles, recreational products, shoes, medical devices and health products and office supplies.
+The third is textiles, recreational products, shoes, medical devices, health products, and office supplies.